So, you are thinking about growing plants from seeds - Welcome :) Please take time and read through this page Growing from seeds is a lot of fun!

 There are situations when despite doing everything ‘perfectly’ some seeds will stubbornly refuse to germinate.
 It is always best to keep the pots for at least 1-2+ years (outside in the garden) and check on them once in a while.
 Sometimes very nice surprises happen…

-And very important – GOOD LUCK!
+And very important – Good luck and have fun!